-GOA NL POLICIES FOR DECISION MAKERS FOR MORE INFORMATION, SEE PAGE: 1 Historic preservation initiatives are supported by a broad range of Create a community-based, comprehensive citywide preservation plan informed by a broad range of constituencies and interests.
-6.8 - 6.9 constituents who share a common vision.
-1.B.
-Ensure that historic preservation values and interests are coordinated with economic development groups, affordable housing developers and advocates and ethnic and cultural groups.
-6.10 C. Enhance the Guidelines for New Construction to emphasize the role contemporary design can play in Historic Districts.
-6.11 1.D.
+FOR MORE INFORMATION, POLICIES FOR DECISION MAKERS GOAL SEE PAGE: Historic preservation 1.A.
+Create a community-based, comprehensive 68-69 1 initiatives are supported citywide preservation plan informed by a by a broad range of broad range of constituencies and interests. constituents who share a 1.B.
+Ensure that historic preservation values 6.10 common vision. and interests are coordinated with economic development groups, affordable housing developers and advocates and ethnic and Comment [BBD2]: Text06-04 cultural groups.
+1.C.
+Enhance the Guidelines for New 6.11 Construction to emphasize the role contemporary design can play in Historic Districts.
+1.D.
 Protect important cultural sites, activities, and traditions.
-2 Historic preservation initiatives support and invigorate neighborhood Support and develop cultural heritage destinations in less-traveled areas of the city.
-6.11 -6.12 revitalization.
-2.B.
+Comment [BBD3]: Text06-01 2 Historic preservation 2.A.
+Support and develop cultural heritage 6.11 - 6.12 initiatives support and destinations in less-traveled areas of the city. invigorate neighborhood revitalization.
+6.13 2.B.
 Support and promote preservation-based economic development in historic areas.
-6.13 Foster partnerships among historic preservation advocates and community organizations, small business groups, and other revitalization groups.
-6.14 3 New Orleans is a model of "green," sustainable and resilient historic preservation.
-3.A.
-Develop a "Sustainable Preservation" plan and pilot project to minimize perceived conflicts between stormwater management/flood mitigation and historic preservation.
-6.16 3.B Develop a "Resilience Strategies for Historic Commercial Corridors" pattern book.
-4 Acquiring and renovating an historic structure is feasible and affordable for 4.A.
-Provide accessible, user-friendly information and resources on preservation of 6.17 a broad range of property owners and investors. historic structures.
+6.14 2.C.
+Foster partnerships among historic preservation advocates and community organizations, small business groups, and other revitalization groups.
+New Orleans is a model 3.A.
+Develop a "Sustainable Preservation" plan and 6.16 3 of "green," sustainable pilot project to minimize perceived conflicts and resilient historic between stormwater management/flood Comment [SEL4]: Text06-06 preservation. mitigation and historic preservation.
+Comment [BBD5]: Text06-03 3.B Develop a "Resilience Strategies for Historic Commercial Corridors" pattern book.
+4 Acquiring and renovating 4.A.
+Provide accessible, user-friendly 6.17 an historic structure is information and resources on preservation of feasible and affordable for historic structures. a broad range of property owners and investors.
 4.B.
-Provide rehabilitation assistance for low-income owners of historic properties.
-6.18 4.C.
-Support workforce development initiatives in traditional crafts that support preservation such as traditional construction and artisan trades.
-6.18 5 Historic preservation information and administration is enhanced.
-5.A.
-Expand communications and information sharing with agencies and the public.
-6.18
+Provide rehabilitation assistance for low-6.18 income owners of historic properties.